coordinature/coordinature.github.io/development/applications/familysigns/legal/en/processingregister.md

 - Category involved: Customers
 - Basis for processing: Agreement
 - Purpose of processing: Services
+- Processing yourself: Yes and by other parties
-- Processing yourself: No Where is the processor located?
-Within the EU or in a country with sufficient legal safeguards
+- Where is the processor located?
+Within the EU or in a country with sufficient legal safeguards.
+Yet we cannot guarentee that it might be funneled through a country we are not aware of.
 - EU Processing Agreement?
 Yes
 - Retention period: unknown
 - Safety Precautions: None / N/A